dguest/atlas-dl/_episodes/01-basic-repo.md

 where `...` is your working directory.
 If you try to commit something now git will complain that there is nothing to commit.
 Git has good intentions here: in general commiting nothing at all is a mistake.

+> ## Name your repository carefully
+>
+> In general you shouldn't make a repository called `dan-example`.
+We've
+> chosen this name to make it clear that this should be _your_ example with
+> _your_ unique name.
+Later on we'll be looking at other peoples code so we
+> need everyone to have a unique repository name.
+>
+{: .callout}

 ## Adding a file